 Kitchen Hood Fire Suppression System Inspections

+This fire protection inspection can save the lives of kitchen staff and customers.
 NFPA 96 says you must have your kitchen hood fire suppression system inspected every six months by a licensed fire protection company.
 These bi-annual inspections by a certified fire safety professional will ensure that if there is a fire, your fire suppression system will activate, put the fire out, and shut off the gas line or electric running to the equipment.

-Fire Alarm Monitoring & Inspections
+Fire Alarm Inspections & Monitoring

 Every building and/or location of your business, whether it is a retail chain, big-box store, grocery store, distribution center, restaurant, or movie theater should have code-compliant fire alarm monitoring and regular visible inspections of those fire alarms according to the AHJ and NFPA 72, as follows: